Maligan/Talon/docs/intro.md

 	![coin](img/coin.png)

 Each of files will be loaded and processed according to theirs content.
-From `menu.xml` will be created new template — *Menu*, styles from `menu.css` will be merged to global style scope and `coin.png` will be loaded as picture.
+From `menu.xml` will be created new template — *Menu*, styles from `menu.css` will be merged to global style scope and `coin.png` will be loaded as picture:

-Look at result:

 ![](img/intro_2_1.png)

+Do you have a flashback?
+I do.

 ## Templating
 Advantages of [wise templating](https://en.wikipedia.org/wiki/Code_reuse#Criticism) are simplicity in apps, speed up development and in my opinion main one - saving developers nerves.